Trustees Icon

 I maintain a keen interest in learning disability through Advonet’s involvement in the Learning Disability Projects, and volunteer with them.
 I enjoy contributing to Advonet’s governance at a strategic level on the board and feel very proud of the organisation’s record in delivering high quality services to some of the most vulnerable people in society.

-With two other set up a Worker’s Photography Co-operative called “Photogenics”.
+With two other people, I set up a Worker’s Photography Co-operative called “Photogenics”.
+I studied Tourism at Manchester Polytechnic and IT Technology at Thomas Danby College.

 Did various jobs until settled on full time work at an insurance broker and then for an insurance company working in motor claims.

-In 1990 I offered myself as a citizen advocate for Leeds Advocacy and have been involved in this field ever since and took part in the discussions to what eventually became known as the Advonet Group and have been a Trustee on the board since 2014.
+More than 20 years ago, I offered myself as a Volunteer Citizen Advocate and have been involved in this field ever since.
+I took part in the discussions that led to the formation of Advonet and have been a Trustee since 2014.

 I’ve worked in the Local Authority and Higher Education sector for over 20 years, and I am currently working for Kirklees Council as a Structural Engineer.
 I joined Advocacy Support (one of the organisations which previously co-managed Advonet) as a board member in 2003 and took up the Vice Chairperson role from 2006.